 Note that in Europe every airline stipulates a maximum weight for pets flying in the cabin (including their carrier).
 This is usually 8kg (17.5 pounds), but a handful of airlines restrict it to 6kg (13 pounds) or permit 10kg (22 pounds).

 The main exception to the acceptance of pets flying in Europe is the United Kingdom.
 In the United Kingdom, dogs are not allowed to fly in the cabin.
 When flying into the United Kingdom, pets must also fly as cargo, although this rule is relaxed for pets flying out of the UK, albeit only limited airlines provide the option – see my listing of the airlines that fly pets out of the UK.
-If you are flying in the UK, read my article about pets on UK airlines.
+If you are flying in the UK, read my article about pets on UK airlines

 Unfortunately, one area where Europe lags is in the dog-friendliness of airports.
-Unlike in the USA, most airports don’t have pet relief facilities.
+Unlike in the USA, most airports don’t have pet relief areas.
 On the other hand, most airports do have nice grassed areas just outside of the terminal, and you don’t need to check in as early when flying within the Schengen zone.
 Read more in my post about how dog-friendly European airports are, although there are indications this is gradually improving.

 Flying with a Pet in the USA